 The easiest way to get your payments and receipts in order is to go through the links at the bottom of the reminder email from the city (see above).

 List of Required Documents:

-Pay for the tramite & bring the receipt - It costs $750 pesos (as of May 2018) to get your license.
-You’ll need to generate your “boleta de pago” first, print it and bring it with you.
+- Pay for the tramite & bring the receipt – You’ll need to generate your “boleta de pago” first, print it and bring it with you.
 The easiest way to pay is at the terminals located in the Comuna 13 building.
 (I did this when I came in for the psicofisico).
 They’re located on the first floor to the left of the information desk.
 Type in your DNI and it will bring up any pending fees, just swipe your card and print the receipt.

 After your documents are processed it’s picture time, say cheese!
 After the photo you go from room to room of tests: visual, hearing, psychological, and medical.
 It’s all very easy and quick.

 When you’re finished, you’ll be issued a form with all of your information.